History of the New York Yankees: Background: 1901–1902 Baltimore Orioles

 At the end of the 1900 baseball season, the Western League was positioned by its president, Ban Johnson, as a new major league that would compete with the established National League (NL).
 The league was reorganized and renamed the American League (AL), and eight cities fielded teams in the 1901 season.
 A Baltimore team had played in the NL through the 1899 season, after which the club was shut down by the league.
 Baltimore was one of three former NL cities where the AL placed teams in an effort to reach underserved fans.
 The new Orioles' first manager was John McGraw, who had held the same position for the previous Baltimore team in 1899; McGraw also held an ownership stake.

-In 1901, their first season, the Orioles had a 68–65 win–loss record and finished in fifth place in the AL. During the season, there were numerous disputes between Johnson and McGraw over disciplinary issues, which continued into the following year.
+During the 1901 season, there were numerous disputes between Johnson and McGraw over disciplinary issues, which continued into the following year.
 Rumors began to spread that Johnson was interested in relocating the team to New York City, in an attempt to compete directly with the NL.
 McGraw left the Orioles and joined the New York Giants as their manager; he transferred his interest in the Baltimore team to the Giants as part of the deal.
 Several Orioles—including Roger Bresnahan and Joe McGinnity—joined the Giants after McGraw's departure, and the Giants gained a majority of the Orioles' stock.
 The league managed to take back control of the team from the Giants; after the Orioles forfeited a game because they lacked enough active players, Johnson ordered that the team be "restocked with players essentially given away by the other teams in order to play out the schedule", according to author Marty Appel.
-The Orioles finished last in the league both in the standings and in attendance.